 '''

-offset-of the first int in the memory region to transfer.

-values-The array to receive the ints.
+offset-of the first int in the memory region to transfer. values-The array to receive the ints.

-start-The first index in array to fill.

 '''

 count-The maximum number of ints to copy.

 OffsetOutOfBoundsException-when offset is negative or either offset or offset + count is greater than or equal to the size of this raw memory area.